 Add a nice toasted bun, a little bit of lettuce and maybe a slice of fresh onion for you.
 These burgers are guaranteed to go down quickly.

-Did I mention the kids love them?
+Did I mention that kids love them?

-We all use meal prep for different reasons—while some meal prep to ease the load of the week, others do it to control calories.
+We all use meal prep for different reasons—while some use meal prep to ease the load of the week, others do it to control calories.